busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 All of these combined makes for a computing experience not unlike a Macintosh Plus on steroids, and the perfect platform for testing Sapient's replacement components.

 # The motherboard
 The motherboard in the Apple Lisa is the backplane of the device.
 All of the goodness that makes a Lisa a *Lisa* connects to the motherboard.
 It's also located in a vulnerable position.
 Among their many achievements, Apple Lisa 1 and 2/5 machines are notorious for leaking batteries.
-The NiCD battery in an Apple Lisa is/was used to power parameter RAM when the machine was unplugged.
-Over the years, these contents of these batteries outgrew their shell, and the corrosive material found its way onto the I/O board and the motherboard, destroying components and traces in its path.
+The NiCD battery in an Apple Lisa was used to power parameter RAM when the machine was unplugged.
+Over the years, the contents of these batteries outgrew their shell and the corrosive material found its way onto the I/O board and the motherboard, destroying components and traces in its path.
 Folks have tried many methods in attempts to repair the damage, most involving vinegar baths, toothbrushes, and retracing, only to find the damage can't be stopped in the long run:

 <figure>
   <img src="/assets/images/2018-02-02-sapient-motherboard/oldandbusted.png" alt="Old and Busted"/>